-There are some things that just seem impossible to locate (ahem, car keys when you’re in a hurry), affordable accommodations in Manhattan that aren’t under a bridge in Central Park are among them.
+There are some things that just seem impossible to locate, affordable accommodations in Manhattan that aren’t under a bridge in Central Park among them.
 Enter: the Pod Hotels in New York City.
-Staying here should definitely be on your list of awesome things to do in New York City.
+Staying here should definitely be on your New York City bucket list.

 Pod Hotel review expert

 I first stayed at a New York Pod Hotel back in 2015 and I’ve been staying at them regularly ever since.
 I’ve even stayed at the Pod Hotel in Washington D.C. so I do consider myself somewhat of a schooled expert—a Pod person, if you will.

 I’ve stayed in bunk rooms, double rooms, rooms with shared bathrooms, rooms with private bathrooms, and like every Pod combo you can come up with.
 I have stayed at Pod Hotels in the summer, fall, winter, and during busy holiday weekends (even during the Macy’s Thanksgiving Day Parade).

 I’ve stayed in them solo; I’ve shared rooms with friends; and I’ve shared Pod hotel rooms with my husband.
 And if sharing a bunk bed with your spouse to save more money for beer isn’t the most romantic thing out there, I don’t know what is.

 (Also, yes, the only way to photograph these rooms is with a fisheye lens.)

 BTW, you can save a ton of money by picking up either a New York CityPass or a New York GoCity Pass for all your local sightseeing.
 They offer huge discounts off regular admission prices and you can even skip the lines at most places!